Pros and Cons of Moving to Hong Kong

 CON: Very little middle ground

-The only real middle ground option is Ikea.
-The stores are in central locations that are easy to get to, they deliver on time and confirm this time beforehand, and they even assemble the furniture on arrival.
+The only real middle ground option is IKEA.
+The stores are in central locations that are easy to get to, they deliver on time, and they even assemble the furniture on arrival.

 Lifestyle in Hong Kong